kdgregory/log4j-aws-appenders/docs/substitutions.md

 `pid`               | Process ID (see below) `hostname`          | Hostname (see below) `instanceId`        | _Deprecated_: use `ec2:instanceId`
 `aws:accountId`     | AWS account ID.
-This exists to support SNS topic ARNs, probably not useful elsewhere.
-`ec2:instanceId`    | EC2 instance ID; see below.
+Useful for cross-account logging (eg, as part of a CloudWatch log stream name) `ec2:instanceId`    | EC2 instance ID; see below.
 `ec2:region`        | Region where the current instance is running; see below.
 `env:XXX`           | Environment variable `XXX`; see below for complete syntax.